-6.2 Readiness Test
+5.1 Readiness Test Assessment

-Readiness test will be conducted to ascertain the preparedness of entities to adopt the IFRS sustainability disclosure standards.
-The following documents will be required to be submitted by reporting entities to the Council for the assessment.
+Readiness test assessment will be conducted to ascertain the preparedness or otherwise of entities to adopt the IFRS sustainability disclosure standards.
+The following documents will be required to be submitted by reporting entities to the FRC for the assessment.

-- 1. Implementation plan

-- 2. IFRS S1 & S2 GAP Analysis Report

-- 3. Sustainability Reporting Policies

-- 4. Internal control over sustainability reporting

-- 5. IFRS S1 & S2 Accounting Policies - 6.
-Enterprise Risk Management and Sustainability Framework - 7.
-Evidence of Board Approved IFRS S1 & S2 Policies - 8.
-Evidence of Board Approved Enterprise Risk Management and Sustainability Framework - 9.
-IFRS S1 & S2 specific training programmes for Board Members, Management, preparers by accredited bodies by the FRC. - 10.
-Description of Models used for scenario analysis - 11.
-Identification and application of transition reliefs - 12.
-Identification of sustainability and climate related risks and opportunities - 13.
-Evidence of establishment of a governance structure for sustainability. - 14.
-Setting of targets and metrics to manage and measure identified risks and opportunities - 15.
-Identification of aspects of financial reports requiring updates' - 16.
-Identification of current and anticipated effects of sustainability-related risks and opportunities on the entity's business model and value chain. - 17.
-Evidence of Registration of the relevant Sustainability Officer and other professionals in the sustainability reporting process with FRC.
+- 1. Board resolution approving the adoption of IFRS sustainability Disclosure standards; - 2.
+GAP Analysis Report; - 3.
+Implementation plan; - 4.
+IFRS Sustainability Disclosures Policies; - 5.
+Identification and application of transitional reliefs; - 6.
+Enterprise Risk Management and Sustainability Framework; - 7.
+Evidence of Board Approval of the IFRS Sustainability Disclosure Policies; - 8.
+Evidence of Board-Approval of Enterprise Risk Management and Sustainability Framework; - 9.
+Evidence of Sustainability and ESG-specific training for Board Members, Management, and Preparers by reputable training providers acceptable by the FRC; - 10.
+Evidence of registration of the entity and professionals engaged in the sustainability reporting process with FRC; - 11.
+Description of Models used for scenario analysis;

+- 12. Identification of sustainability and climate-related risks and opportunities; - 13.
+Evidence of the establishment of a governance structure for sustainability reporting; - 14.
+Targets and metrics set to manage and measure identified risks and opportunities; - 15.
+Identification of aspects of financial reports requiring updates; - 16.
+Identification of current and anticipated effects of sustainability-related risks and opportunities on the entity's business model and value chain; and - 17.
+Internal control over sustainability reporting.